-

 How do I know if this instructional format is right for me?

 Since attendance is not required, students who are best suited for LCVS classes are disciplined, self‐motivated, goal‐oriented, and have sound computer skills.
-LCVS courses require access to high speed internet.
+LCVS courses require access to the internet.

 -